Out of This Furnace

 Out of This Furnace is a historical novel and the best-known work of the American writer Thomas Bell.
 It was first published in 1941 by Little, Brown and Company.

 Description

 The novel is set in Braddock, Pennsylvania, a steel town just east of Pittsburgh, along the Monongahela River.
 Based upon Bell's own family of Rusyn and Slovak immigrants, the story follows three generations of a family, starting with their migration in 1881 from Austria-Hungary to the United States, and finishing with World War II.
 The novel focuses on the steelworkers' attempt to unionize from 1889, the first Homestead strike (mentioned by Andrej on p.
 38) through the big Homestead Steel Strike of 1892, the Great Steel Strike of 1919 right after World War I, and the events of the 1930s.
-A common connection of struggle, poverty, and entire need of the characters of forces out of their control come together to tell a story of a tragic depiction of a truly troubled group of people.
-Shared with unbearable financial adversity, the Rusyns and Slovaks nicknamed "Hunkies" were also exposed to discrimination by other "Americans."
+Struggle, poverty, discrimination, and other forces beyond the characters' control tell the story of a troubled group of people.
 The novel's title refers to the central role of the steel mill in the family's life and in the history of the Pittsburgh region.